wpilibsuite/wpilib-docs/source/docs/software/advanced-controls/filters/biquad-filter.rst

 Reach for ``BiquadFilter`` when a simple filter isn't cutting it:

-- **You need a sharper cutoff.**  Every low-pass filter has a cutoff frequency: slow changes below it pass through, fast changes above it get removed.
+- **You need a sharper cutoff.**  Every low-pass filter has a cutoff frequency: slow changes below it pass through, and fast changes above it get removed.
 But the change isn't sudden.
 A simple filter fades out gradually, so noise a little bit above the cutoff still leaks through.
 A biquad filter can make that fade much steeper.
 - **You need to remove one specific frequency.**  If a mechanism vibrates at a known rate, a *notch* filter cuts out that one frequency and leaves the rest of your signal alone.
 - **You need to keep only a range of frequencies.**  ``LinearFilter`` can't do this at all.